dials/dials/doc/sphinx/advanced_tutorial2.rst

 Refinement
 ^^^^^^^^^^

-Although the model is already refined in indexing we can also add a refinement step using :doc:`dials.refine </programs/dials_refine>` in here.
-This dataset is of exceptional quality and we wish to squeeze the best possible results from it.
+Although the model is already refined during indexing we can also add an explicit refinement step using :doc:`dials.refine </programs/dials_refine>` in here.
+This dataset is of exceptional quality and we are keen to squeeze the best possible results from it.
 During indexing we saw the presence of outliers that we would like to exclude from refinement, and we also used a subset of reflections.
 Now we will repeat using all indexed reflections in the dataset and with outlier